-Features Highlights Benefits of Participating > The Plan offers you and your family access to a network of attorneys for routine legal services related to personal and family legal issue.
+Features Highlights Benefits of Participating The Plan offers you and your family access to a network of attorneys for routine legal services related to personal and family legal issue.
 Most services are covered at 100% when you use in-network attorneys.
 In-network services are available only in the continental United States, U.S. Virgin Islands, Puerto Rico and Hawaii.
 A reimbursement schedule applies to fees charged by out-of-network attorneys.
 Attorneys will only provide services for U.S. legal issues solely.
-Covered Services > Covered services include all of the following: Advice and consultation; Consumer protection; Debt matters; Defense of civil lawsuits; Document preparation and review; Family law; Immigration; Real estate matters; Traffic and criminal matters; and Wills and estate matters.
-Please see the list of covered services on page 285 for details.
+Covered Services Covered services include all of the following: Advice and consultation; Consumer protection; Debt matters; Defense of civil lawsuits; Document preparation and review; Family law; Immigration; Real estate matters; Traffic and criminal matters; and Wills and estate matters.
+Please see the list of covered services on page 305 for details.
 Pre-Existing Legal Matters Excluded Any legal matter for which an attorney-client relationship existed prior to you joining the Plan will be excluded, and no benefits will apply.
-Who's Covered > If you enroll for coverage, the Plan provides coverage for you and all of your eligible dependents.
-Costs You pay the full cost of your coverage on an after-tax basis.
-There is a flat rate of \$15 per month for coverage - your cost per pay period is the same regardless of how many of your dependents are covered.
-Enrolling and Making Changes > Enrolling: You can only enroll for coverage during Annual Enrollment or when you first become eligible (generally, as a newly hired employee or newly eligible to enroll in benefits coverage).
-Because there is one contribution level for legal coverage, your cost for coverage does not increase if you add dependents (e.g., if you marry/ a domestic partner, or have a baby).
+Who's Covered Costs If you enroll for coverage, the Plan provides coverage for you and all of your eligible dependents.
+The Plus Parents option allows you to purchase coverage for up to eight parents (parent/step parent and parent/step parent of the employee and parent/step parent and parent/step parent of the spouse/domestic partner for a total of 8).
+You pay the full cost of your coverage on an after-tax basis.
+There is a flat rate of \$15 Costs per month for coverage; \$21 per month for the Plus Parents enhancement - your cost per pay period is the same regardless of how many of your dependents are covered.
+Enrolling and Making Changes Enrolling: You can only enroll for coverage during Annual Enrollment or when you first become eligible (generally, as a newly hired employee or newly eligible to enroll in benefits coverage).
+Because there is one contribution level for legal coverage, your cost for coverage does not increase if you add dependents (e.g., if you marry/enter into a partnership, or have a baby).
 They will be considered covered as of the date of the event.
+You must enroll in the MetLife Legal Plans in order to enroll your parents under the Plus Parents option.
 Changing Coverage: You may not drop coverage during the plan year.
 You can only make changes to your coverage during Annual Enrollment.
 Midyear changes due to a Qualified Status Change are not permitted under this Plan.
 When you enroll, your participation is in effect throughout the plan year.
-You will continue to be a participant unless you cease to be a benefits eligible employee or your employment terminates.
-Claims Administrator > The Plan's claims administrator is MetLife Legal Plans, a MetLife Company.
+You will continue to be a participant unless you (i) drop coverage during a subsequent Annual Enrollment; (ii)cease to be a benefits eligible employee; or (ii) your employment terminates.
+Claims Administrator The Plan's claims administrator is MetLife Legal Plans, a MetLife Company.